liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/07-permissions/03-registering-permissions-database.markdown

 with your entities that define how they can be accessed.
 For example, when the configuration in your `default.xml` files is applied to your application's entities in the database, resources are created.
-These resources are then used in conjunction with @product@'s permissions system to determine who can do what to the entities.
+These resources are then used in conjunction with @sharepoint@'s permissions system to determine who can do what to the entities.

-To use these resources, @product@ must know about them.
+To use these resources, @sharepoint@ must know about them.
 To do that you *register* the resources with the system, both in the database and with the running permissions system in the OSGi container.

-@product@ provides a complete API---integrated with Service Builder---for managing resources.
+@sharepoint@ provides a complete API---integrated with Service Builder---for managing resources.
 This API is injected into your implementation classes automatically.
 To manage the resources, you need only call the API in the service's add and delete methods.
 Follow these steps to do this in your